Ikcelaks/keyboard_layouts/magic_sturdy/magic_sturdy.md

 The `repeat` key simply repeats any other previous key.
 For example `L` `repeat` outputs `L` `L`.

+## QMK Implementation

+I have added the implementation of Magic Sturdy that I use.
+The keymap file is for a ZSA moonlander, but the code trivially generalizes to any keyboard.
+However, it does rely on a pending QMK feature that is still an open PR.
+You will need to use the PR's branch to compile this code.
+Here is the PR: https://github.com/qmk/qmk_firmware/pull/19700

 ## Goals

 Magic Sturdy is a minor but powerful variation of the already excellent STRD1 layout that @O-X-E-Y